mlhartme/stool/client/documentation.md

 ### Values

 Stages are configured via values.
-A value is a key/value pair.
-Value has a type (string, number, date, boolean, list (of strings), or map (string to string)).
-Values onfigure the respective stage only, every stage has its own set of stage values.
-You can adjust values with [stool config](#sc-config).
+A value is a key/object pair; object has a type (string, number, date, boolean, list (of strings), or map (string to string)).
+Values configure the respective stage only, every stage has its own set of values.
+You can inspect and adjust values with [stool config](#sc-config).

-Technically, values are helm chart values.
+Technically, values are values of the Helm deployment represented by this stage.

 Besides values, every stage has status fields, you can view them with `sc status`.
 Status fields are similar to values, but they are read-only.